 Columbia University doctors found that people who took up six or more physical, social, or intellectual hobbies (anything from walking to crosswords or lunch with friends) were 38 percent less likely to develop dementia later in life, with the risk decreasing by a further 8 percent for each additional hobby they pursued.

 It works because the fresh neural connections formed as you take in something new can bolster what’s called cognitive reserve, your brain’s ability to resist memory loss.
 Learning a new language is a particularly powerful defense.

 Positive moods trigger the release of dopamine and other “reward” hormones in the brain in areas related to memory, so a good wash-down with these neurohormones might be in order.
-The journal Cognition and Emotion reported in 2013 that adults who experienced positive emotions experienced improvements in their memory by 19 percent.
+The journal Cognition and Emotion reported that adults who experienced positive emotions experienced improvements in the processing time, recall time, and error rate of their working memory in total by 19 percent.

 This article was first published in the print edition of Brain World Magazine.

 More From Brain World

 - An Appetite for Wonder: How Eating Better Boosts Your Brain

 - Beyond The Books: 6 Tips For Improving Learning and Memory

 - Finding A Medicine For Memory Loss: Making Strides in the Fight Against Alzheimer’s